6 Best Wheeled Coolers of 2023 and 3 to Avoid

 Despite this, the Tundra Haul excelled in ice retention, maintaining cool temperatures for 7 days in our tests.
 The compact design of its wheels makes it easier to pack and transport than many alternatives, and their never-flat wheels enable a smooth ride over diverse terrain.
 Plus, the tow handle is designed to to provide a comfortable walk and pull experience.

-Yeti tundra haul cooler being pushed off truck tailgate with man grimacing
+Yeti Tundra Haul cooler being pushed off truck tailgate with man grimacing

 When I shoved it off my tailgate onto asphalt, the Tundra Haul got scuffed up a bit, but was otherwise unscathed.
 It’s pretty tough!